How to Delete Files in Windows 11

 Summary

-How do I delete files in Windows 11?
+How do I delete files that are currently in use?

 Was this guide helpful?